microbiome/microbiome/vignettes/vignette.md

 ### Acknowledgements

-The main developer is [Leo Lahti](https://github.com/antagomir/).
-Package co-authors include Jarkko Salojärvi and Sudarshan Shetty, and contributor Tineka Blake and [others](https://github.com/microbiome/microbiome/graphs/contributors).
+We like to thank all [contributors](https://github.com/microbiome/microbiome/graphs/contributors).
 Financial support has been provided by Academy of Finland (grants 256950 and 295741), [University of Turku](http://www.utu.fi/en/Pages/home.aspx), Department of Mathematics and Statistics, [VIB lab for Bioinformatics and (eco-)systems biology](http://www.vib.be/en/research/scientists/Pages/Jeroen-Raes-Lab.aspx), VIB/KULeuven, Belgium, [Molecular Ecology group](http://www.mib.wur.nl/UK/), Laboratory of Microbiology, Wageningen University, Netherlands, and [Department of Veterinary Bioscience](http://www.vetmed.helsinki.fi/apalva/index.htm), University of Helsinki, Finland.
 This work relies on the independent [phyloseq](https://github.com/joey711/phyloseq) package and data structures for R-based microbiome analysis developed by Paul McMurdie and Susan Holmes.